Beauford H. Jester: Political career

 A Democrat, Jester first won statewide elective office in 1942, when elected to the Texas Railroad Commission.
 He served until January 1947.

 He decided to run for governor, winning the Democratic primary in a run-off election in 1946 by defeating Homer Rainey.

 As governor, Jester created the Board of Texas State Hospitals and Special Schools, the Texas Youth Development Council, and reformed the state prison system.
 He also increased funding for state hospitals and orphanages, enacted strong right-to-work laws, and supported an antilynching law.

 Jester was easily re-elected to a second term in 1948.
 He helped implement the most extensive education reforms in the state through the 1949 Gilmer-Aiken Act, the first comprehensive system for Texas school funding.
+It was a series of bills passed in 1949 by the Texas Legislature aimed at reforming the state's public school system.
+These laws significantly impacted Texas education by raising teacher salaries, consolidating school districts, and providing state funding for equalization.
+The Gilmer-Aikin Act also established the Texas Education Agency and guaranteed all Texas children the opportunity to attend public school for twelve years.

-He is the only Texas governor to have died in office.
-He died unexpectedly of a heart attack on a train.
+Jester died unexpectedly of a heart attack on a train on July 11, 1949.
+He is the only Texas governor to die in office.
 Jester's body was returned to his hometown of Corsicana, where he is interred in Oakwood Cemetery.